St Georges Terrace: Redevelopment (1960s–1980s)

-Footpath
+Commemorative plaques

-Set into the footpath along the street are a series of commemorative plaques honouring notable figures in Western Australia's history.
-Originally 150 plaques were installed in 1979, as part of the WAY '79 celebrations, marking the state's 150th year of European settlement.
+Set into the footpaths along St Georges Terrace are a series of commemorative plaques honouring notable figures in Western Australia's history.
+Originally 150 plaques were installed in 1979, as part of the WAY 79 celebrations, marking the state's 150th year of European settlement.
 Since then, additional plaques have been added, so that there was one for each year from 1829 to 1999.
 In 2014, the 1959 plaque, commemorating Rolf Harris, was removed after Harris was convicted of sexual assault.